eriklong95/eesh/laboratory/experiments/experiment0.md

+Compile `print_pid.c` and run resulting executable.
+What output do you see?
-compile `print_pid.c` and run resulting executable do you get the ouput every time?
+Try stopping the program and running it again.
+Do you get the same output this time?

-modify the program so that it makes multiple calls to `getpid()`
+Modify the program so that it calls `getpid()` inside of the `while` loop and reassigns the variable `pid` with the return value.
+What output does the program produce now?

-modify the program so that it keeps running until interrupted

 ## `top` and `ps`